-We are proud to have all major U.S. Hotel brands, leading travel & hospitality associations, along with individual hospitality associations from all 50 states endorse Safe Stay.
-This is truly an historic, industry-wide commitment to our top priority - the health and safety of guests and employees.
+We are proud to have all major U.S. hotel brands, leading travel and hospitality associations, individual hospitality associations from all 50 states, and leaders in the infectious disease and public health community, including the Infectious Diseases Society of America (IDSA), endorse Safe Stay.
+This is truly a historic, industrywide commitment to our top priority - the health and safety of guests and employees.